Rome

 When to go: Roman seasonality decoded

 Rome can be visited all year round, but certain periods turn the stay into an obstacle course.
-July and August concentrate crushing heat (up to 38°C), compact crowds and inflated rates.
-The Romans flee the city, neighbourhood restaurants close, and even the luxury hotels struggle to maintain their usual service level.
+July and August concentrate scorching heat (up to 38°C), compact crowds and inflated rates.
+The Romans flee the city, neighbourhood restaurants close, and even the palaces struggle to maintain their usual service level.

 The ideal months: April-May and September-October.
 Mild temperatures (18-25°C), golden light on the ochre facades, rooftop terraces usable in the evening.
 The starred tables reopen after the summer break, the museums breathe, and hotel rates remain negotiable outside public holidays.